Transfer Student Policies

 Students who have not completed the A.S. or A.A. degree may transfer:

-- With a minimum of 12 credit-hours of college-level course work, up to a maximum of 45 credits in courses designated and credited as general education by an accredited community college which shall be used to meet lower-division university general education requirements (a course-by-course match will not be required).
+- With a minimum of 12 credit-hours of college-level coursework, up to a maximum of 45 credits in courses designated and credited as General Education by an accredited community college that shall be used to meet lower-division University General Education requirements (a course-by-course match will not be required).
 Additional transfer credits will be applied first to major courses and, lastly, as electives.

-- With a minimum cumulative GPA of 2.0 or greater in all course work presented for transfer from each institution attended.
+- With a minimum cumulative GPA of 2.00 or greater in all coursework presented for transfer from each institution attended.

 Transfer Credit Evaluation Policy